digitalcircuit/ActinicArduino/README.md

-G35 Arduino Controller
+Actinic Arduino Controller
 ===============

-**Note: This repository is a work-in-progress**

-*Please be patient* :)

-G35 Arduino provides an interface between strands of GE ColorEffects LED lights and your computer, currently used by [G35 USB], but usable by any program that can control an Arduino.
+Actinic Arduino provides an interface between strands of GE ColorEffects LED lights and your computer, currently used by [Actinic], but usable by any program that can control an Arduino.

 ## Installing